benjithedalilama/alice-frontend/final/final.md

 </span>

 Component state is an object tree which defines how a component is rendered and behaves in your application, while application state is an overarching object tree which can be accessed from anywhere in the application.
 React provides us with a simple and straightforward approach to component state.
 However, we don’t have an easy process for our component to React to changes in application state, and we don’t want to unnecessarily use component state.
 We only want to use the component state for highly localized use cases, such as the `handleChange` function above, and not for application state.
-In a medium article, Micah Powell cleverly states: “If global state has to be reset when a component unmounts, it probably should have been in the component state to begin with” (Powell, 2018).
-Our application as a whole does not care about the state of an input form or a menu being opened/closed, so we limit knowledge to the component state.
+In a medium article, Micah Powell cleverly states: “If global state has to be reset when a component un-mounts, it probably should have been in the component state to begin with” (Powell, 2018).
+Powell is saying it is unnecessary to store application state if a page doesn't need the state to stay in memory when leaving or reloading the page.
+Concretely, our application as a whole does not care about the state of an input form or a menu being opened/closed, so we limit knowledge and memory to the component state.
 The state should be handled by the component, not by the Redux store because we don’t expect those properties to persist onto another page.

 In summary, State management becomes increasingly complex as we add more moving parts to our application, and the standardized process Redux enforces allows us to keep track of actions that affect our application.
 This does not come without costs, of course.
-Often developers will rely to heavily on Redux, making the actions and reducers unnecessarily bloated and unmanageable (2018).
+Often developers will rely too heavily on Redux, making the actions and reducers unnecessarily bloated and unmanageable (2018).
 There is also a balance between presentational and container components.
 Many components may not need to be aware of the global state Redux introduces, and wrongfully making them aware of the global state further complicates the software system and frontend state management.
 Taking this all into account, Redux is well worth the investment of time and energy if used thoughtfully and effectively to reduce the complexity of state management.

 #### Redux Actions
-When dispatched, actions hold information about what happened, which allows us to handle the actions separately from where they were called, further improving separation of concerns and extensibility.
+Actions hold information about what happened, which allows us to handle the actions separately from where they were called, further improving separation of concerns and extensibility.
 If actions are written clearly and atomically they contribute to a more extensible application overall by allowing the ability to create, modify, or remove an action.
 With confidence, a developer trusts that the action is the only element of the application concerned with a certain function or role.
 To demonstrate, figure five below shows an action notifying Redux that hubs were successfully fetched (loaded).
 When `fetchHubsSuccess` is dispatched with a `hubs` parameter, Redux receives the action, and can modify the application state based on the type and payload of the action.
 If we wanted to extend this action to return a payload including a timestamp, we could easily add that as a parameter in both the action definition and where we dispatch the action if necessary.
 This behavior simplifies state management because the central store is being accessed in a regulated way, which can make it easier to understand the flow of data in the application.

 ```javascript
 export const fetchHubsSuccess = hubs => ({